khizar345/Simple-ATM/README.md

 # Simple ATM
-A simple program made using JavaScript that simulates a withdrawal of cash from an ATM and pays (i.e. displays) the least possible number of notes / coins.
+A simple program made using JavaScript,HTML and CSS that simulates a withdrawal of cash from an ATM and pays (i.e. displays) the least possible number of notes / coins.
 The following money types are returned depending on the entered amount:
 - 1,000 note
 - 500 note
 - 200 note